koressel/movie8r/README.md

- # Movie8r.io
+ # Movie8r

- Movie8r is a movie library that helps you browse and find where to watch the latest movies.
+ Movie8r is a movie library that helps you find and watch the latest movies.